Booritas/DICOMANONYMIZER/README.md

 Parameters:
 - dicomData (UInt8Array): array with content of a DICOM file.

-## Javascript auxillary functions use in the WebAssembly.
+## Javascript auxillary functions.
 The following functions facilitate displaying of information on th WEB page and are called form the WebAssembly.
+The functions are located in the file library.js and compiled in the WebAssembly module.
 ### addTagsJS
 Auxillary function that prints DICOM tag information to the WEB page.